fborja44/beta-bot/README.md

 # **beta-bot**
 **beta-bot** is an interactive discord bot using the [discord.py](https://discordpy.readthedocs.io/en/stable/) [2.0] library to create and administrate tournaments through Discord text channels using the [Discord API](https://discord.com/developers/docs/intro).

-Brackets are generated using the [Challonge.com API](https://api.challonge.com/v1).
-Bracket images are created and hosted on imgur using the [Imgur API](https://apidocs.imgur.com/).
+Tournaments are generated using the [Challonge.com API](https://api.challonge.com/v1). bracket images are created and hosted on imgur using the [Imgur API](https://apidocs.imgur.com/).

 All data is stored using MongoDB through the [PyMongo](https://pymongo.readthedocs.io/en/stable/) library.